1995 Survey of Adults on Probation (SAP)

 Law Enforcement Management and Administrative Statistics (LEMAS)

-Conducted periodically since 1987, LEMAS collects data from over 3,000 general purpose state and local law enforcement agencies, including all those that employ 100 or more sworn officers and a nationally representative sample of smaller agencies.
+Conducted periodically since 1987, LEMAS collects data from over 3,000 general-purpose state, county, and local law enforcement agencies, including all those that employ 100 or more sworn officers and a nationally representative sample of smaller agencies.

 National Census of State Court Prosecutors